udayRage/udayrage.github.io/jupyterHub.md

     conda config --set auto_activate_base false  # This command prevents the start-up of (base) environment by default

-## Installation of JupyterHub using Conda Environment
+## Install JupyterHub on a Conda Environment

     conda create --name jupyterHub python=3.8